Allisha Gray: College career

 Heavily recruited by power programs, she was ranked the 7th overall player as part of a high-profile 2013 recruiting class.
 After receiving offers from Maryland, Kentucky, South Carolina, etc., she eventually chose to attend North Carolina to play for Coach Sylvia Hatchell.
 After two years in Chapel Hill, Gray shockingly announced that she would be transferring.
 It was then reported that her reason for transferring was due to UNC's athletic-academic scandal.
 In May 2015, it was announced that Gray had transferred to South Carolina to play for Dawn Staley.
-Gray eventually won a National Championship in her first season of eligibility.
+Gray won a National Championship with the 2017 Gamecocks in her final college season.

 Professional career

 WNBA

 After helping lead South Carolina to the NCAA Championship, Gray opted to enter the 2017 WNBA draft.
 By entering, she would forgo her final season of college eligibility.
 She was drafted 4th overall by the Dallas Wings placing her in the city where she won a national title two weeks prior, and eventually pairing her with South Carolina teammate, Kaela Davis, who was selected 10th.
 In her rookie season, Gray immediately entered the Wings' starting lineup at the shooting guard.
 She started in all 34 games and averaged 13.1 ppg.
 On August 12, 2017, Gray scored a career-high 21 points in a 96–88 loss to the Connecticut Sun.
 The Wings finished as the number 7 seed in the league with a 16–18 record.
 The Wings were defeated in the first round elimination game 86–76 by the Washington Mystics.
 On September 19, 2017, it was announced by the WNBA that Gray won the 2017 Rookie of the Year Award.